-Native Landscaping in Austin, TX
+Native Plant Garden Planning in Austin, Texas

 Austin sits at the crossroads of the Edwards Plateau and Blackland Prairies — giving homeowners access to a rich palette of drought-adapted native plants.
 The city actively encourages lawn-to-native conversion through rebate programs.